iarna/fetch-fic/README.md

 Fetch threadmarks AND slurp links from the URL you specified.
 Often results in duplicates but it's also often the only way to get _everything_.

+### --cache

+For `fetch-meta`, forces the use of the cache instead of looking for a fresh table of contents.

+### --no-cache

+For `fetch-fic`, disable the use of the cache when fetching chapter data.

+### --no-network

+Error if anything tries to access the network (on a cache-miss).
+Note that `--no-cache` and `--no-network` used together are guaranteed to error out.

+### --concurrency=#

+Set the maximum number of simultanteous network requests we'll do at a time.
+This defaults to 4, which while conservative, pretty much guarantees you won't hit any site's "bot please stop beating on us" limits.

 ## WHAT FIC FILES LOOK LIKE